anyazarembski/Projects/README.md

 # Projects
 ## World Happiness - October 2021
-This project uses machine learning algorithms, k-Nearest Neighbors, Decision Trees, and Randoom Forests, to predict the happiness of any given country based several variables.
+This project uses machine learning algorithms, k-Nearest Neighbors, Decision Trees, and Random Forests, to predict the happiness of any given country based several variables.
 This project is contained in the World_Happiness.ipynb file.
 I did this project for my Machine Learning course using Python with Pandas and Sci-Kit Learn.

 ## Movie Review Sentiment Analysis - December 2021
 This project uses machine learning algorithms, principal component analysis, perceptron, multi-layer perceptron, and support vector classifier, to predict the sentiment of a given movie review.
 It is contained within the Sentiment_Analysis.ipynb file.
 This project was done for my Machine Learning course using Python, Pandas, and Sci-Kit Learn.